Chronic Obstructive Pulmonary Disease (COPD)

-- Spirometry: This lung function test involves the use of a machine called a spirometer that measures how much air you are able to inhale and exhale and how quickly you are able to do so.
+- Spirometry: This lung function test involves the use of a machine called a spirometer that measures how much air you are able to move by taking a deep breath in and out, and how quickly you are able to do so.

 Your doctor may also order the following imaging tests:

 - Chest x-ray: This exam can help support the diagnosis of COPD by producing images of the lungs to evaluate symptoms of shortness of breath or chronic cough.
-While chest x-rays may not show COPD until it is severe, the images may show enlarged lungs, irregular air pockets ( bullae) or a flattened diaphragm.
+While a chest x-ray may not show COPD until it is severe, the images may show enlarged lungs, air pockets (bullae) or a flattened diaphragm.
 A chest x-ray may also be used to determine if another condition may be causing symptoms similar to COPD.
 See the Safety section for more information about x-rays.